laneboysrc/rc-light-controller/README.md

 ## Hardware

-Firmware and schematics for the different variants are included in this project, please consult the sub-folders of the respective variant.
+Firmware and schematics for the different variants are included in this project.

+Over the years, the light controller went through various iterations.
+The document [doc/hardware-overview.md](doc/hardware-overview.md) explains the history of development.

 ![MK4 light controller in various state of assembly](doc/light-controller-mk4-tlc5940-lpc812.jpg)